-As with has_one, you can modify Active Record's defaults by providing a hash of options to has_many.
-The options :class_name, :foreign_key, :conditions, :class_name, :order, and :dependent work the same way as they do with has_one. has_many adds the options :exclusively_dependent, :finder_sql, and :counter_sql.
+As with has\one, you can modify Active Record's defaults by providing a hash of options to has\many.
+The options :class\name, :foreign\key, :conditions, :order, and :dependent work the same way as they do with the has\one method. has\many adds the options :exclusively\dependent, :finder\sql, and :counter\sql.
 We'll also discuss the :order option, which we listed but didn't describe under has one.

-has_one and has_many both support the :dependent option.
+has\one and has\many both support the :dependent option.
 This tells Rails to destroy dependent rows in the child table when you destroy a row in the parent table.
 This works by traversing the child table, calling destroy() on each row with a foreign key referencing the row being deleted in the parent table.

-However, if the child table is used only by the parent table (that is, it has no other dependencies), and if it has no hook methods that it uses to perform any actions on deletion, you can use the :exclusively_dependent option in place of :dependent.
+However, if the child table is used only by the parent table (that is, it has no other dependencies), and if it has no hook methods that it uses to perform any actions on deletion, you can use the :exclusively\dependent option in place of :dependent.
 If this option is set, the child rows are all deleted in a single SQL statement (which will be faster).

-Finally, you can override the SQL that Active Record uses to fetch and count the child rows by setting the :finder_sql and :counter_sql options.
+Finally, you can override the SQL that Active Record uses to fetch and count the child rows by setting the :finder\sql and :counter\sql options.
 This is useful in cases where simply adding to the where clause using the :condition option isn't enough.
 For example, you can create a collection of all the line items for a particular product.

 '''

 class Order < ActiveRecord::Base

 has_many :rails_line_items,

 :class_name => "LineItem",

-:finder_sql => "select l. from line_items 1, products p " +
+:finder_sql => "select 1. from line_items 1, products p " +

-" where 1.product_id = p.id " +
+" where l.product_id = p.id " +

 and p.title like '%rails%'"

 end

 '''

-The :counter_sql option is used to override the query Active Record uses when counting rows.
-If :finder_sql is specified and :counter_sql is not, Active Record synthesizes the counter SQL by replacing the select part of the finder SQL with select count().
+The :counter\sql option is used to override the query Active Record uses when counting rows.
+If :finder\sql is specified and :counter\sql is not, Active Record synthesizes the counter SQL by replacing the select part of the finder SQL with select count(\).